HackYourFuture-CPH/program/courses/foundation/web-architecture-101/session-plan.md

 ### API Design

-Design an API for a simple blog application.
+Design an API for an advanced to-do list application for teams.

 _Note: You don't need to create proper REST endpoints - just focus on the basic structure and HTTP methods._

 Design endpoints for:

-- Getting all blog posts
+- Getting all tasks
-- Getting a specific blog post
+- Getting a specific task
-- Creating a new blog post
+- Creating a new task
-- Updating a blog post
+- Updating a task (e.g., changing status, assigning to user)
-- Deleting a blog post
+- Deleting a task

 For each endpoint, specify: